cel017/Aho-Corasick/README.md

   make all
   ```

+2-10.txt are larger cases.
+The rest are edge cases and some manually created cases to confirm functionality.
 The input files have two lines:
 - The first line is a sequence of space separated pattern strings
 - The second line is a single target string